sachinjoseph/vsts-docs/docs/extend/reference/targets/overview.md

 ## Hubs and hub groups

 Hubs and hub groups are the primary navigation elements in Azure DevOps.
 Files, Releases Backlog, and Queries are examples of hubs.
 A hub belongs to a hub group.
-The Files hub, for example, belongs to the project-level Code hub group.
+The Files hub, for example, belongs to the project-level Repos hub group.
 Hub groups can exist at the organization (also known as a collection) level or the project level, but most extensions contribute to the project level.

 ### Targetable hub groups